Our Services

 Helpful Resources

-For expert next steps, see below, including using backup birth control until semen testing confirms sterility, talking with your partner, consulting a urologist, considering sperm banking, and reviewing STI protection and red flags that could change your plan.
+Expert next steps include using backup birth control until semen testing confirms sterility, discussing the decision with your partner, consulting a urologist, considering sperm banking, and reviewing STI protection and any red flags that may change your plan.

 If you're considering a vasectomy, it's normal to have questions.
 You may be wondering: Is it safe?
 Will it affect sex drive?
 Is it really permanent?
 What if I change my mind?